OHDSI/Hestia/.github/CONTRIBUTING.md

 We welcome contributions to HESTIA!
 Whether you're interested in fixing bugs, adding new features, or helping with documentation, your contributions are greatly appreciated.

 ## Code of Conduct
-This project and everyone participating in it is governed by the project's [Code of Conduct]().
-By participating, you are expected to uphold this code.
+This project and everyone participating in it is governed by OHDSI's [Community Guidelines](https://forums.ohdsi.org/faq).
+By participating, you are expected to adhere to these guidelines.

 ## How to Contribute
 There are many ways to contribute to the OHDSI project, and we value all forms of contributions.
 Here are some ways you can help: